uccser/cs-field-guide/docs/source/other/setup_virtual_machine.rst

     The operating system installation screen should appear upon starting.
 14. Install the operating system using the default settings.
-15. Once the operating system has completed installation, you are ready to use it for developing the CS Unplugged project.
+15. Once the operating system has completed installation, you are ready to use it for developing the CS Field Guide project.
     You're now ready for :ref:`step-2-install-git` in the installation guide.